 1998 – Hautbois celebrated their 10th birthday with the release of a new logo and the opening of the Climbing Boulder.

-1999 – The first Annual Fun Day where visitors could come and enjoy adventurous activities, bouncy castle, go-carts, face painting and many games and raffles run by The Friends of Hautbois.
+1999 – The first Annual Fun Day took place.
+Visitors could come and enjoy adventurous activities, bouncy castle, go-carts, face painting and many games and raffles run by The Friends of Hautbois.

-2000 – The first Aerial Runway and the Maze were opened
+2000 – The first Aerial Runway and the Maze opened.

 2005 – Hautbois Activity Centre was left a sum of money by Princess Margaret when she passed away and Hautbois invested in a wooden ship play area for all to enjoy which was named the “Margaret Rose” in her honour.

-2010 – Hautbois Activity Centre participated in the Girlguiding UK Centenary hosting many events including: Guides Countdown 100, The Hautbois Princess Parties, Island Hop at Hautbois, Brownie Takeover and Girlguiding Anglia Centenary Garden Party to name a few.
+2010 – Hautbois Activity Centre participated in the Girlguiding UK Centenary and was host to many events including: Guides Countdown 100, The Hautbois Princess Parties, Island Hop at Hautbois, Brownie Takeover and Girlguiding Anglia Centenary Garden Party to name a few.

-2011 – The updated climbing tower was built which is on-site today
+2011 – The new climbing tower was built.

 2014 – A new, improved Aerial Runway was built and the Discovery Zone was opened in January.

 2016 – The new Reedcutters’ Village was opened.
-Hautbois Activity Centre adopted an exciting new logo with features representing key activities, climbing and canoeing.
-On a more mundane note, the house was reroofed which should now keep everyone dry for many years to come!
+The Centre also adopted an exciting new logo with features representing key activities, climbing and canoeing.
+On a more mundane note, the house was re-roofed which should now keep everyone dry for many years to come!

-Girlguiding Anglia in particular, and guiding in general, will forever be extremely grateful for this wonderful gift, and hope to fulfil the Patteson sisters’ wishes by ensuring that generations of future members will continue to visit and enjoy this fantastic facility.
+Girlguiding Anglia in particular, and guiding in general, will forever be extremely grateful for this wonderful gift.
+We hope to fulfil the Patteson sisters’ wishes by ensuring that generations of future members will continue to visit and enjoy this fantastic facility.

 The main training room has been renamed Patteson Room in their honour, and the family’s height chart, located behind the door in the old library (Hertfordshire Room), has been encased in plastic for posterity.
-Hautbois Activity Centre has welcomed thousands of guests from all over the world.
 The Patteson sisters’ legacy will never be forgotten, and Girlguiding Anglia will always be proud to be the guardian for such a venue.